 A bone marrow transplant, also called a stem cell transplant, is a procedure that infuses healthy cells, called stem cells, into your body to replace damaged or diseased bone marrow.
 A bone marrow transplant may also be used to treat certain types of cancer.
 A bone marrow transplant may be necessary if your bone marrow stops working and doesn't produce enough healthy stem cells.

-Stem cell transplants can use cells from your own body (autologous stem cell transplant), from a donor (allogeneic stem cell transplant) or from an identical twin (syngeneic transplant).
+Bone marrow transplants may use cells from your own body (autologous transplant) or from a donor (allogeneic transplant).

 - Bone marrow transplantation and peripheral blood stem cell transplantation.
 National Cancer Institute. http://www.cancer.gov/cancertopics/factsheet/Therapy/bone-marrow-transplant.
 Accessed June 9, 2014.

 - Holmberg LA, et al. Determining eligibility for autologous hematopoietic cell transplantation. http://www.uptodate.com/home.
 Accessed June 9, 2014.

 - Barbara Woodward Lips Patient Education Center.
 Autologous blood and marrow transplant (BMT).
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2009.

 - Stem cell transplant (peripheral blood, bone marrow, and cord blood transplants).
 American Cancer Society. http://www.cancer.org/Treatment/TreatmentsandSideEffects/TreatmentTypes/BoneMarrowandPeripheralBloodStemCellTransplant/index.
 Accessed June 9, 2014.

 - Hogan WJ (expert opinion).
 Mayo Clinic, Rochester, Minn.
 June 15, 2014.